-Newcomer to Open water swimming, just started this year after having been coaxed by a friend to do the Monster swim, then did the Great Manchester swim as a warm up.
+Newcomer to Open water swimming, just started last year after having been coaxed by a friend to do the Monster swim, then did the Great Manchester swim as a warm up.
 I enjoyed the atmosphere of the big events though like the little ones too.
 End up mostly pool swimming due to lack of people to swim with, Always looking for new people to join a small but growing Aberdeenshire group.
-Enjoys swimming in the sea and lakes but looking forward to experiencing some river swimming at some point.
-Away from swimming has 3 small children who also enjoy swimming and i am looking forward to introducing them to open water next year..At the moment am consdering how many more open water swims I will get in this year..Currently training to be a breastfeeding counsellor..
+I enjoy swimming in the sea and have recently discovered the joy if wetsuit free swimming.
+Aside from swimming I have 3 small children and am a trained breastfeeding counsellor.

 See the events calendar here.

 Contact Claire here